HSBC Bank - Corporate Governance | HSBC

-The following standards have been approved by the Boards of Directors and, together with the charters of committees of the Boards of Directors, provide the framework for the corporate governance of HSBC USA Inc. and HSBC Bank USA, N.A. (collectively referred to herein as the "Corporation").
-These standards will be reviewed by the Boards periodically in order to ensure the Corporation maintains "best practices" in corporate governance.
+The following standards, together with the charters of committees of the Board of Directors, provide the framework for the corporate governance of HSBC USA Inc. (the "Corporation") and HSBC Bank USA, N.A. (the "Bank").
+These standards will be reviewed by the Board periodically in order to ensure the Corporation and Bank maintains "best practices" in corporate governance.

 Role of the Board and Management

-- provide input and endorse business strategy formulated by management and HSBC;
+- contribute to and endorse business strategy formulated by management and HSBC;

-- provide input and approve the annual operating, funding and capital plans, strategic plan, and risk appetite, as applicable, proposed by management;
+- provide input and approve the annual operating and capital plans, strategic plan, and risk appetite, as applicable, proposed by management;

-- monitor the implementation of strategy by management and the Corporation's performance relative to approved operating, funding and capital plans, risk appetite and performance targets;
+- monitor the implementation of strategy by management and the Corporation's performance relative to approved operating and capital plans, risk appetite and performance targets;

 - with HSBC's endorsement, appoint the CEO;

-- review and provide input to the shareholder concerning evaluation of the CEO's performance, at least annually;
+- review and provide input to HSBC concerning evaluation of the CEO's performance, at least annually;

-- review and approve the Corporate Governance Standards and the Corporate Governance Framework, as applicable, and monitor compliance with the standards;
+- review and approve annually the Corporate Governance Standards and the Corporate Governance Framework, as applicable, and monitor compliance with the Standards and the Framework;

 - assess and monitor the major risks facing the Corporation consistent with the Board's responsibilities to the Corporation's ultimate parent, HSBC; and